jmmastey/level_up_exercises/README.md

 2. Wait until you're asked to do one of the exercises
 3. Use your fork, develop code, push it back upward
 4. Profit!

+## The First Lesson

+Like everything else in the world, these exercises have errors and problems and typos.
+We experience this problem whenever we code, and the only way to stay sane as a group is to fix problems as we find them.
+Be a mensch, send pull requests.